Welcome to my new web page

 University, Northern Virginia Community College and the College of Southern

-now entitled “From Solomon to
+entitled my class “From Solomon to

 Gaudi: A History of